Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 [dataclasses](https://docs.python.org/3/library/dataclasses.html#module-dataclasses)
 are often more appropriate.
 Here is when you should use a `dataclass` instead, and how to decide between the two.*

 > **Note**: I'm using `dataclass` here since it's in the standard library.
 If you're
-> already using a 3rd-party library for defining record-like classes,
+> already using a 3rd-party library like [attrs](https://www.attrs.org/en/stable/)
-> like as [attrs](https://www.attrs.org/en/stable/), the advice
+> to define record-like classes, the advice here still applies, just replace
-> here still applies, just replace `dataclass` with whichever library you're using.
+> `dataclass` with the library you're using.

 # What is a dataclass?

-If you're already familiar with dataclasses, skip this section.
+If you're already familiar with dataclasses, you can skip this section.

 `dataclass` is a class [decorator](https://docs.python.org/3/glossary.html#term-decorator) which automatically generates magic methods like